kr-colab/popvae/README.md

 `--train_prop` sets the proportion of samples used for model training, with the rest used for validation.

 # Plotting
-Using the `--plot` and `--metadata` options will generate an interactive scatterplot with metadata for each sample visible on mouseover.
+Using the optional `--plot` and `--metadata` options will generate an interactive scatterplot with metadata for each sample visible on mouseover.
 Running the test data with

 ```popvae.py --infile data/pabu/pabu_test_genotypes.vcf --out out/pabu_test --seed 42 --plot --metadata data/pabu/pabu_test_sample_data.txt```